cache-tlb/TemporalSuperpixels/README.md

 # TemporalSuperpixels
-The C++ wrapper of the paper 'A Video Representation Using Temporal Superpixels'.
-The Matlab code should be found at http://people.csail.mit.edu/jchang7/code.php#TSP
+The C++ implementation of the paper 'A Video Representation Using Temporal Superpixels'[CVPR2013].
+The Matlab version should be found at http://people.csail.mit.edu/jchang7/code.php#TSP

 ## Dependences:
  - gsl: The GNU Scientific Library (https://www.gnu.org/software/gsl/)